redmonmd/BAG/readme.md

 ## TODO
  - Unknown error with the generator, causing it to not learn on anything
  - ~~Fix minor bugs with tensor sizes, etc~~
- - A little more commenting in code is neccisary
+ - A little more commenting in code is neccsary

 There will be a decent room for improvement, I do not plan to archive this project for awhile.
 If you would like to help, please feel free to send a pull request.